beatrizsilva16/DGE_Analysis/README.md

 ## Identify gene expression profiles in freshwater mussels under thermal stress

 This repository contains my master thesis which addresses code for DGE analysis using three methods, EdgeR, limma and DESeq2.
-It was written for the study og gene expression profiles in freshwater mussels under thermal stress at the University of Minho, Braga, Portugal.
+This work is incorporated into to a project: EdgeOmics - Freshwater
+Bivalves at the edge: Adaptation genomics under climate-change scenarios (http://doi.org/10.54499/PTDC/CTA-AMB/3065/2020)

 ## Thesis Abstract